Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 The performance of each version is then compared based on a predetermined goal, such as conversion rate or click-through rate, to determine the most effective version.

-14. What is lead generation?
+14. What is Lead Generation?

 Lead generation is the process of identifying and attracting potential customers or leads for a business.